8sukanya8/preprocess_NLP_pkg/README.md

 # NLP Preprocessing Package

-This is a text processing lirary.
+Text Mining relies heavily on the pre-processing.
+This library is an assortment of common text processing techniques.
 The library is divided into following modules.

 <p> <b> Load Data </b>